Chikayo-k/rate-your-stay/TESTING.md

 - [x] The database is connected to the project.
 - [x] The project is deployed on Heroku.

-User Story: As a user, I want to understand what the website is at a glance
+User Story: As a user, I want to understand what the website is at a glance.

 - [x] The User opens up the website and sees the landing page.
 - [x] The User can see a leading message on the screen.
-- [x] The User can see register and log In buttons
+- [x] The User can see register and log In buttons.

 User Story: As a user, I want to have easy navigation so that I can move through the pages on the site.